-The weather outside will soon be frightful but a standby generator can make your life delightful when the power goes out.
+The weather outside is frightful but a standby generator will make your life delightful when the power goes out.

 A standby generator senses an outage, turns on automatically and delivers backup power to your home.
 The generator will continue to run until the utility power returns.